jbwq/SC1015-MiniProject/README.md

 This project's code is sequenced as follows (Please review the code in the order listed for a better understanding):

-1. Data Extraction and Visualisation
-2. Exploratory Data Analysis
+1. Data Visualisation and Exploratory Data Analysis (EDA)
-3. Data Cleaning
+2. Data Cleaning
-4. Data Resampling and Train and Test Set Splitting
+3. Data Resampling and further EDA
-5. Data Modelling (Use of Classifiers)
+4. Data Modelling

 ## Libraries Used
 - Data Visualisation: [seaborn](https://seaborn.pydata.org/), [matplotlib (pyplot)](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html)